Right to Repair: What It Means for UK Manufacturers

 The Fairphone and Framework Lesson

-See also: Right to Repair Is a Revenue Opportunity — manufacturers who build repair infrastructure first capture aftermarket revenue that currently leaks to third-party parts marketplaces.
+See also: Right to Repair as a Revenue Strategy — manufacturers who build repair infrastructure first capture aftermarket revenue that currently leaks to third-party parts marketplaces.

 The BrandedMark Scan Page as a Right to Repair Portal

-Every product with a BrandedMark QR or NFC tag carries a unique scan page — accessed by the consumer at unboxing, during use, and at the end of life.
+Every product with a BrandedMark QR or NFC tag carries a unique scan page — accessed at unboxing, during use, and at end of life.
 That scan page is the natural delivery mechanism for right-to-repair compliance.

 Here is what a right-to-repair compliant scan page looks like in practice: